liaoxiong3x/DeepCreamPy/README.md

 - Support for mosaic decensors
 - User interface (still a WIP and not very usable)

+# Releases
+You can download the latest release [here](https://github.com/deeppomf/DeepCreamPy/releases/latest) or find all previous releases [here](https://github.com/deeppomf/DeepCreamPy/releases).

+If you want to run the code yourself, you can download the model from https://drive.google.com/open?id=1byrmn6wp0r27lSXcT9MC4j-RQ2R04P1Z.
+Unzip the file into the /models/ folder.

 # Limitations
-The decensorship is intended to ONLY work on color hentai images that have minor to moderate censorship of the penis or vagina.
+The decensorship is intended to work on color hentai images that have minor to moderate censorship of the penis or vagina.

 It does NOT work with:
 - Black and white images